-- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 218) or interfere with proper operation. - Have the installer contact your Honda dealer for assistance before installing any electronic accessory.
+- Make sure the accessory does not obscure any lights, or interfere with proper vehicle operation or performance. - Be sure electronic accessories do not overload electrical circuits (see page 225) or interfere with proper operation. - Before installing any electronic accessory, have the installer contact your dealer for assistance.
+If possible, have your dealer inspect the final installation. - Do not install accessories on the side pillars or across the rear windows as these may interfere with proper operation of the side curtain airbags.